Can you exercise after a cardiac event?

 You’ve had a heart attack and maybe open heart surgery or another cardiac procedure – major events that can be hard to wrap your head around.
 There’s little doubt that these are life-altering experiences.
 And now, on top of all that, the doctor wants you to start exercising.

 The first thing that pops into your head might be “How can I possibly exercise now?” or “What if I can’t breathe or I have another heart attack?”

 Many people who survive a heart attack or have heart surgery worry that exercise could strain their recovering heart.
 Quite the opposite is true.
-A study shows that low levels of physical activity after a cardiac event can help you live longer.
+A study shows that high levels of physical activity after a cardiac event can help you live longer.

 Maintaining a regular exercise routine including walking, cycling, swimming or any aerobic activity that increases your heart rate can also help reduce blood pressure and cholesterol – two common coronary artery disease risk factors.

 “The key is to begin slowly, and then very gradually ramp up your amount and intensity of aerobic exercise,” says Denise Nagode, a cardiac rehabilitation exercise physiologist at Advocate Health Care.

 She also recommends listening to your body as you workout.
 It’s normal during exercise to feel slightly tired and aware of your breathing, but not out of breath.
 If you begin to experience any chest pain, dizziness or shortness of breath, slow down and take a break.
 If the symptoms continue, seek medical help.